Bard High School is small school of only 100 students per grade offering an accelerated education.

-Bard High School is small, with 2 separate locations; one in Queens and another in Manhattan.
+Bard has 2 separate locations; one in Queens and another in Manhattan.

 Bard HS Video